 If you have any worrisome visual symptoms, you need to share them with your optometrist.
 That’s the only way to find out if these symptoms are related to eye disease or not.
 Reading descriptions of eye conditions on the internet or listening to stories about people who lost their vision to eye disease, is not the way to get genuine help!

 When untreated, eye disease can result in vision loss and blindness.
-But my job and passion is to help people get better.
+But my job and passion are to help people get better.
 I work with my patients, and they tend to reorient their lives around what matters to them.
 It brings me true joy to see them recover their visual independence!

 I look forward to seeing you and caring for your eyesight!”